chandusayhi/chandusayhi/README.md

 <h1 align="center">👋 Code craftsman building innovative solutions with passion and precision, I am Chandrakant Hatti</h1>
 <h3 align="center">An aspiring Data Scientist with a knowledge to explore and extract insights not visible to the rmal eye</h3>

-- 🌱 I’m currently learning **Driven to excel as a MERN developer through comprehensive learning and practical application.**
+- 🌱 I’m currently learning **MERN concepts through comprehensive learning and practical application.**

 - 🌐 Devoted to mastering MERN technologies through in-depth study and hands-on experience.